 - Compute confidence intervals around the empirical block rate changes

 - Comparing the empirical block rate change directly to [bmin , bmax] would create many false positives claiming the magnitude of change was outside of acceptable bounds due to the limited sample sizes.
 We highlight only statistically significant changes by computing a confidence interval (CI) around the empirical block rate change θemp(s*), and finding thresholds s* that have CIs entirely outside of this region.

-- For small sample sizes, we use a combination of and to build CIs.
-For larger sample sizes we compute the confidence interval by viewing the empirical block rate change plus one (θemp + 1) as a and using a normal approximation on the log of the ratio.
+- For small sample sizes, we use a combination of additive smoothing and bootstrapping to build CIs.
+For larger sample sizes we compute the confidence interval by viewing the empirical block rate change plus one (θemp + 1) as a risk ratio and using a normal approximation on the log of the ratio.

 A note on trust: for most of this analysis we’ve described approaches for fraud prevention, focusing on the fraction of traffic above a particular score threshold.
 For customers more interested in reducing friction for trustworthy users, we can do an equivalent analysis on the fraction of traffic below score thresholds.